scc365/tutorial-mininet/README.md

 ### Task 1: More Hosts

-Using the provided topology as a base, add 4 more hosts to the switch (`s1`).
+Modify the provided `topology.py` file to add 4 more hosts to the switch (`s1`).
 To check if you have completed the task, you should run the `net` and/or `links` commands and match the result with the answer below.

 Remember, you can run commands as hosts if you want to run a particular test.
 E.g. if you want to check the full information of a `ping` between `h1` and `h4`, you can do so like: `h1 ping h4` from the `mn` prompt.